-The steps should be put in place to ensure the accounts are deactivated when the s=workers leave or given other various roles.
+The steps should be implemented to ensure the accounts are deactivated when the employees leave or are given other roles.

 - Regularly Update Your Operating System and Patches

 It is vital to keep checking updates on your database and operating system software with all the security patches installed to protect against the discovered vulnerabilities (YU & BAI, 2019).
-Ensure that all database security control provided by the database is enabled unless there might be a reason for disabling it.
+Ensure that all database security control provided by the database is enabled unless there might be a reason for turning it off.

 - Audit and Continuously Monitor Database Activity

-This one comprises monitoring the logins being carried out in the database and operating system and frequently reviewing logs in detecting malicious activities (Blake, 2019).
-It was creating alerts that can usually notify essential team members in case of malicious activities identified.
+This one comprises monitoring the logins in the database and operating system and frequently reviewing logs to detect malicious activities (Blake, 2019).
+It created alerts that notify essential team members whenlicious activities are identified.

-The effectiveness of monitoring will be allowing the spotting in case of when an account has been compromised when a worker is carrying out malicious activities.
-This mainly helps determine whether the users are trying to share accounts or accounts created with no permission.
+The effectiveness of monitoring will allow spotting when an account has been compromised or when a worker is carrying out malicious activities.
+This helps determine whether the users are trying to share accounts or accounts created without permission.

 - Test Your Database Security

-This occurs when you have completed constructing your database security infrastructure, you should be able to put it up against the actual attacks.
-The process of trying to hack your account database helps you discover the vulnerabilities you might have missed implementing.
+This occurs when you have completed constructing your database security infrastructure; you should be able to put it up against the actual attacks.
+Trying to hack your account database helps you discover the vulnerabilities you might have missed implementing.

 Refers to the approach in various organizations to encrypt kept data.
 You must always back up your database and make sure every backup is encrypted and kept separately from the decryption key (YU & BAI, 2019).
-For instance, you must not keep encrypted backups alongside the description key in the plaintext.
-Backing up regularly up your system not only gives protection against hackers but other letdowns as well, like problems with physical hardware.
+For instance, you must not keep encrypted backups alongside the description critical in plain text.
+Backing up your system regularly gives protection not only against hackers but other letdowns as well, like problems with physical hardware.

-The database control and policy is a vital strategy that helps in data protection, and it also includes the mechanism of enforcing the access control policy based on data content.
+Database control and policy are vital strategies that help in data protection, and they also include enforcing the access control policy based on data content.

 Data Protection Tools and Platforms

-The database protection tools are designed to provide security to all types of data, from personal messages to the entire database.
+Database security is essential to protect your site and minimize potential cyber attacks.
+Database protection tools are designed to provide security to all data types, from personal messages to the entire database.
 General data security protects data, allowing only authorized parties to access sensitive information about their organization, clients, and employees.
-Database security is constructed to protect parties from gaining access to the company’s database and ensuring firewalls safeguard data.
+Database security is constructed to protect parties from accessing the company’s database and ensure firewalls safeguard data.

 Mobile data security is software that provides security to mobile devices, authentication, and communications (YU & BAI, 2019).
-It makes sure that the mobile application management creates access controls and helps in performing security tests in auditing the existing security.
+It ensures that the mobile application management creates access controls and helps perform security tests in auditing the existing security.
 Many databases can store encrypted backup when a distance happens, thus securing data recovery.

-Data privacy software is a tool that helps in providing security and privacy to a subsection of information security that has emerged from an increase in compliance demands.
+Data privacy software is a tool that helps provide security and privacy to a subsection of information security that has emerged from increased compliance demands.